7 Social Media Pitfalls to Avoid During a Case

 Similarly, do not share your passwords with anyone.
 If someone may know one of your passwords, be sure to change it immediately.

-Not only could they see private messages meant to be sent directly to you, they may also pose as you and post directly from your account.
+Not only could they see private messages meant to be sent directly to you, but they may also pose as you and post directly from your account.

 If you’ve been injured due to someone else’s negligence, contact a KBG attorney to review your options.
 We’re here to get you the Results You Deserve®.